lancerael/d-theia/README.md

 # d-theia
-dTheia is a reusable charting library built using d3 v.4 and ES6
+dTheia is a reusable charting library built using d3 v.4 and ES6.
+Code is transpiled into ES5 for distribution.

 Demo App: http://79.170.40.52/ui-dev.lt/d-theia/
 - Shows randomised cycle docking station data as bar chart and bubble chart.